-On February 5, 2007, we completed our initial public offering of 14,950,000 common units (including an overallotment amount of 1,950,000 common units) at a price of \$21.00 per unit, which generated net proceeds of \$290.5 million (\$291.9 million as of March 31, 2007).
+On February 5, 2007, we completed our initial public offering of 14,950,000 common units (including an overallotment amount of 1,950,000 common units) at a price of \$21.00 per unit, which generated net proceeds of approximately \$291.0 million.
 At the closing of our public offering, we made a special distribution to EPO of \$459.6 million as consideration for equity interests contributed to us by EPO.
-The distribution amount was funded with \$260.6 million of net proceeds from our initial public offering and \$198.9 million in borrowings under our revolving credit facility.
+The distribution amount was funded with approximately \$260.6 million of net proceeds from our initial public offering and \$198.9 million in borrowings under our revolving credit facility.
 In addition to the cash consideration, we issued 5,351,571 of our common units to EPO.